These easy ice cube tray hacks are perfect for fighting food waste, simplifying tricky tasks, and making coffee and drinks taste better.

 Ice Cube Tray Hacks

 The list of alternative uses feels almost endless.
 Ice cube trays can create jewels in your drinks when you freeze fruit or flowers in them.
 College students may already know about the Jello shot abilities of an ice cube tray.
 And resourceful new moms can use the baby-food freezing trick.
 Save time and steps by freezing sautéed diced onions and garlic for soups, sauces, casseroles, and stir-fries.
 Freeze fresh greens for your smoothies.
+Freeze coconut milk for this vegan soft serve.
 The list goes on.

-OMorc Easy-Release SIlicone Ice Cube Trays, 4 for $11.99 on Amazon
+OMorc Easy-Release Silicone Ice Cube Trays, 4 for $12.99 on Amazon

 These come with lids to guard against spills before things freeze up.